kaykay-dv/pocketsearch/docs/schemas.md

 ## Updating data

-When storing schemas, pocketsearch associated each document with a unique numeric id.
+When storing schemas, pocketsearch associates each document with a unique numeric id.
 This id can be retrieved through search:

 ```Python